Skip to main content

 List of Resource Properties

-You can define which columns (and in what order) are displayed here using form settings.
+You can customize which columns are displayed and their order using form settings.
 Click here to find out more.

-Specific Resource Property can have particular values assigned to it on a Manufacturing Order.
-This value can be numeric (e.,g. more than 10, equal to 10) or word (e.g., for pressure: high, low).
-In the example below, the value High is set up for property Pressure:
+A Specific Resource Property can have particular values assigned to it on a Manufacturing Order.
+These value can be numeric (e.,g. greater than 10, equal to 10) or text-based (e.g., for pressure: high, low).
+In the example below, the Pressure property is set to High:

 Resource Property Manufacturing Order

-On the Resource Property form in CompuTec PDC, you have the values assigned in SAP B1 displayed:
+In the Resource Property form within CompuTec PDC, values assigned in SAP Business One are displayed:

 Resource Property in PDC